gridbugs/gridbugs.org/_posts/2019-06-20-zelda-screen-transitions-are-undefined-behaviour.md

 This limitation means that you can't change the
 <span class="bg-red">**Fine Y Scroll**</span> mid-frame,
-which means that when using this trick to implement split-screen vertical scrolling, you're constrained to scroll 8 pixels at a time.
+which means that when using this trick to implement split-screen vertical scrolling, you're constrained to scroll 8 pixels at a time, and always with a 2-pixel vertical offset from a tile boundary.
 The Legend of Zelda scrolls 4 pixels per frame when scrolling horizontally, but scrolls 8 pixels every 2 frames when scrolling vertically, and this explains why.

-What about bit 14?
-If there was a way to update bit 14 of this register mid-frame it should be possible without messing up tile addresses, because bit 14 is ignored when treating the register as an address.
-It's ignored because 14 bits (0 to 13) are sufficient to address the 16kb video memory address space.
-Unfortunately, bit 14 doesn't get updated when you write to `PPUADDR`.
-It's only changed when you write to `PPUSCROLL`, but of course the Y component of the scroll doesn't get updated mid frame.

 The artefact is also visible when scrolling down between rooms, but it occurs at the end of the animation instead.